luccaviccini/IBM-Data-Science-Professional-Certificate/README.md

 # IBM Data Science Professional Certificate

-This is a repository created by Lucca Viccini for the IBm Data Science Professional Certificate
+This is a repository created by Lucca Viccini for the IBM Data Science Professional Certificate